WICG/turtledove/FLEDGE.md

 * ad: Arbitrary metadata to pass to the top-level seller.
 * desirability: Numeric score of the bid.
 Must be positive or the ad will be rejected.
+* allowComponentAuction: If this value is does not have a value of true, the bid will be rejected.
+* bid: (optional) Adjusted bid value to provide to the top-level seller script.
+If present, this will be passed to the top-level seller instead of the original bid.

 Once all of a component auction's bids have been scored by the component auction's seller script, the bid with the highest score is passed to the top-level seller to score.
 For that bid, the top-level seller's `scoreAd()` method is passed the `ad` value from the component auction seller's `scoreAd()` method, and there is an an additional `componentSeller` field in the `browserSignals`, which is the seller for the component auction.
 All other values are the same as if the bid had come from an interest group participating directly in the top-level auction.
 In the case of a tie, one of the highest scoring bids will be chosen randomly and only that bid will passed to the top-level seller to score.

 The ultimate winner of the top-level auction is the single bid the top-level seller script gives the highest score.
 This may either be the winning bid of one of the component auctions, or a bid from one of the `interestGroupBuyers` in the `AuctionConfig` of the top-level auction.
 Those bids will be scored directly by the top-level seller script without having to win any component auction.

+The top-level seller script's `scoreAd()` function also returns an object instead of only desireability score when scoring a bid from a component auction.
+It contains the following fields:

+* desirability: Numeric score of the bid.
+Must be positive or the ad will be rejected.
+* allowComponentAuction: If this value is does not have a value of true, the bid will be rejected.

 ### 3. Buyers Provide Ads and Bidding Functions (BYOS for now)